 Why Sales Culture needs to change!

-This is Sam’s last blog in this series.
-Here Sam shares his opinions on why sales culture needs to change and how businesses can keep pace with the rapid changes in how customers buy.
+This is Kate’s last blog in this series.
+Here Kate shares her opinions on why sales culture needs to change and how businesses can keep pace with the rapid changes in how customers buy.

-Missed Sam’s other blogs in the series, see them all here:
+Missed Kate’s other blogs in the series, see them all here:

 Exploring The Importance Of Sales To Your Business. – here